Building the World of 'Blade Runner 2049'

 However, the animation was the core of MPC's work and, according to Richard, also the hardest part.
 Although the body double acted out the performance on set for the camera, MPC’s main job was to replace her head with their animated, photoreal CG head.
 During the shoot, from two to six witness cameras were set up to capture each take from different positions and used to achieve precise roto-animation of the actress, and then composite and reanimate the CG head over the top of the real footage.

 To make sure the animation of the face and head would be authentic, both the body double and Sean Young herself performed each shot, directed by Denis Villeneuve.
-A team from Dimensional Imaging came to the set in Budapest with their capture rig, used to record videogrammetry data during the shoot.
+A team from Dimensional Imaging (DI4D), 3D facial image capture and animation company, came to the set in Budapest with their capture rig, used to record videogrammetry data during the shoot.
 Videogrammetric measurement determines the three-dimensional coordinates of points on an object by capturing measurements made in two or more video images, taken from different angles.
 Solving the data in specialised software tracks the object as an animated 3D mesh.

 "Another challenge that we faced was the dynamic stage lighting used for the shoot.
-The DP, Roger Deakins, had erected a large ring light that constantly rotated and was never static.
-That and the moving caustic lighting coming from the water surounding the stage prevented us from capturing an HDRI light map which meant that all of our digital lights had to be animated to match."
+Roger Deakins, the DP, had erected a large ring light that constantly rotated and was never static.
+That and the moving caustic lighting coming from the water surrounding the stage prevented us from capturing an HDRI light map, which meant that all of our digital lights had to be animated to match."

 Richard believes that to pursue this kind of animated facial re-creation work in the future, a breakthrough would be to somehow carry out the capture to the highest standard available, in anticipation of any projects, and then keep the data as a reference.
 “Videogrammetry and capture, rendering and shading are developing and improving all the time,” he said.
 “Animation remains our biggest challenge.”